parrt/msds501/notes/planning.md

 * [Filter](operations.md#filter).
 Extract a subset of a sequence whose values satisfy a specific condition.
 * [Search](operations.md#search).
 Find the first or last index (position) of a specific value in a list.

+## Sample problem: Rainfall data

+Let's think about solving a problem that has a lot of moving parts:

+> Design a program called *rainfall* that processes a list of numbers representing daily rainfall amounts.
+The list contains the number 999 indicating the end of the data of interest.
+The program must produce the average of the non-negative values in the list up to but not including the 999.
+You cannot use built-in functions like `mean()`, `len()`, `sum()`.

+This problem stumps a shockingly-high percentage of computer science students completing first semester programming classes.
+We're going to solve this easily in this lecture by breaking the problem down into manageable chunks.

 ## The program design process

-To see how the overall strategy and program outline come together, let's plan out a program that computes the average of some numbers.
+To see how the overall strategy and program outline come together, let's plan do the easy, well-understood part of the rainfall problem: computing the average of some numbers.
 To help us remember the problem-solving steps and program outline, we'll use a [template for our program work plan](plans/program-planning.pdf).

 Our first problem-solving/work-plan step is to clearly identify the goal, although it's almost a simple restatement of the problem.
 Let's start with "*Compute and print the average of the numbers in a file*."
 The next step is to manually write out some sample input-output pairs.
 A single value, say, 1 should get us 1 as output.
 Two values like 1, 2 should give 1.5 etc.  Oh, what happens if there are no numbers?
 (Notice how laying out the possibilities helps us think about the definition of the problem.)
 We should emit 0.
 Let's revisit step one and change it to be more general: "*Compute and print the average of the numbers in a file.
 Print 0 if there are no numbers.*"